olgabaranov/keyboard-setup/README.md

 Layouts for the modified german programmers keyboard.
 The number keys are mapped to the respective symbols in the default state, using shift they return numbers again.
-Shift key acts as Control, CapsLock acts as Shift and Control acts as CapsLock
+Shift key acts as Control, CapsLock acts as Shift and Control acts as CapsLock Full computer restart is needed to apply the changes

 Following things are remapped in evdev (from /usr/share/X11/xkb/keycodes/):
 ´´´<LCTL> = 37;  -->   <LCTL> = 50;